Enveloppe/obsidian-enveloppe/docs/en/README.md

 ##### Auto clean-up

-You can also set up an “uto-delete”when you use the commands to delete files:
+You can also set up an “auto-delete” when you use the commands to delete files:

 - Deleted from your vault
-- Which you have stopped sharing
+- Which you have stopped sharing ("depublished")

 This option will also add a new command to delete file (without sharing the new file).